Publications

 Navigating the Rise and Fall of Feminism on Korean Twitter: Sequential Text Analysis of Feminist-related Identity, 2015-2022

-This study examines the evolution of feminist identities on Korean Twitter from 2015 to 2022.
-Here, I analyze how the prevalence of feminist-related identities has changed throughout time.
-The rapid rise and fall shown in the figure above is a very unusual pattern, which makes this study especially fascinating.
+This study examines the evolution of feminist identities on Korean Twitter from 2015 to 2022, focusing on how the prevalence of feminist-related identities changed over time.

 Exploration of the Meaning of Democracy in Korea: A Study on Democracy Discourses Represented in Long-term Large-scale Online Data